bplittle/api-docs-test/source/includes/_paging.md

 Parameter | Description | Default
 --------- | ----------- | -------
-`count` | The maximum number of objects to return | Dependant on Object requested `max_id` | Return Entries created before and including the Entry with this `id` | nil `since_id` | Return Entries created after the Entry with this `id` | nil
+`count` | The maximum number of objects to return | Dependent on Object requested `max_id` | Return Entries created before and including the Entry with this `id` | nil `since_id` | Return Entries created after the Entry with this `id` | nil